Devil in Christianity: In the Modern Era

 Witches' Sabbath (1798) by Francisco Goya, depicting the devil in the form of a garlanded goat.

 With the increasing influence of positivism, scientism and nihilism in the modern era, both the concept of God and the Devil have become less relevant for many.
 However, Gallup has reported that "Regardless of political belief, religious inclination, education, or region, most Americans believe that the devil exists."

 Many Christian theologians have interpreted the Devil as being within its original cultural context a symbol of psychological forces.
 Many dropped the concept of the Devil as an unnecessary assumption: they say that the Devil does not add much to solving the problem of evil since, whether or not the angels sinned before men, the question remains how evil entered the world in the first place.

 Rudolf Bultmann taught that Christians need to reject belief in a literal Devil as part of formulating an authentic faith in today's world.

 In contrast, the works of writers like Jeffrey Burton Russell retain the belief in a literal personal fallen being of some kind.
 Russell argues that theologians who reject a literal Devil (like Bultmann) overlook the fact that the Devil is part and parcel of the New Testament from its origins.

+More recently, scholars such as Richard Raiswell, Michelle Brock and David Winter have argued that far from being vanquished by the forces of rationalism unleashed by the Enlightenment, the west has been undergoing something of a Satanic Renaissance.
+Led by American evangelicals and Christian nationalists, they see the devil as remerging as a powerful explanation for many of the social and cultural changes that have sparked outrage in conservative circles since the 1960s.
+Whitney Phillips and Mark Brockway have gone so far as to identify an “anti-liberal demonology” underlying much of the political right’s rhetoric.
+To these scholars, this renaissance is not just rhetorical.
+The Public Religion Research Institute reported in a 2025 survey that 22% Americans agreed or mostly agreed with the statement that “The government, media, and financial worlds in the U.S. are controlled by a group of Satan-worshipping paedophiles who run a global child sex trafficking operation.”

 Christian theologian Karl Barth describes the Devil neither as a person nor as a merely psychological force but as nature opposing good.
 He includes the Devil in his threefold cosmology: there is God, God's creation, and nothingness.
 Nothingness is not absence of existence, but a plane of existence in which God withdraws his creative power.
 It is depicted as chaos opposing real being, distorting the structure of the cosmos and gaining influence over humanity.
 In contrast to dualism, Barth argued that opposition to reality entails reality, so that the existence of the Devil depends on the existence of God and is not an independent principle.